Hearthstone has been at the forefront of preservation and interpretation of technology, history, and art in our community since 1986.

 “A museum is a not-for-profit, permanent institution in the service of society that researches, collects, conserves, interprets and exhibits tangible and intangible heritage.
 Open to the public, accessible and inclusive, museums foster diversity and sustainability.
 They operate and communicate ethically, professionally and with the participation of communities, offering varied experiences for education, enjoyment, reflection, and knowledge sharing.”

-- International Council of Museums at its 26th General Conference
+- International Council of Museums at its 26th General Conference, adopted by Hearthstone Board, 2022.

 Our ORGANIZATION